act-rules/act-rules.github.io/_rules/html-page-lang-valid-bf051a.md

 This rule applies to any [document element](https://dom.spec.whatwg.org/#document-element) if it is an `html` element that:

+- has a `lang` attribute that is neither empty ("") nor only [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace).
 - is in a [top-level browsing context](https://html.spec.whatwg.org/#top-level-browsing-context); and
 - has a [node document](https://dom.spec.whatwg.org/#concept-node-document) with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`; and
-- has a `lang` attribute that is neither empty ("") nor only [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace).

 **Note:** `html` elements within `iframe` and `object` elements are not applicable as `iframe` and `object` elements create [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context).
-However, as these elements are meant to provide a layer of isolation, the declared language of their [parent browsing context](https://html.spec.whatwg.org/#parent-browsing-context) will likely not be inherited, making it possible for non-valid `lang` attributes in [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context) to also cause accessibility issues.
+However, as these elements are meant to provide a layer of isolation, the language of the [parent browsing context](https://html.spec.whatwg.org/#parent-browsing-context) may not be inherited.
+This should be tested separately.

 ## Expectation